 - Lack of control features

-The Kessil Tuna Sun is the premier pendant light for planted tanks.
+The Kessil Tuna Sun is the premier pendant light for tanks with plants.
 What sets it apart from other pendant lights is the Dense Matrix LED, which emits more high-quality light than other pendant fixtures.This Dense Matrix creates shimmer effects and provides a great color mix that really shows off in a planted tank.
 They work best in 24 x 24 setups so if you have a 3 or 4 foot tank setup you will need to purchase another unit.
 They have goosenecks and bracket mount options that give you a lot of flexibility with install.

 The main con here is the price, these are very pricey lights, but the Kessil name is known for producing top notch and reliable products in the industry.
 You won’t be disappointed if you choose to go with them.